drewhart/geonomics_docs/sphinx_dir/doc.rst

       #### main ####
       ##############
           'main': {
-              # dimensions of the Land
+              # dimensions of the Landscape
               'dim':                      (20,20),

      #.